Sylmerria/IsoSorting/README.md

 Isometric sorting system for Unity using ECS.
 You can sort by depth or by order in layer.

+EDIT : using an old version of Entities package and has a bug during some sorting cituation, feel free to commit a fix

 44000 sprites are sorted in ~12ms in parallel.

 # How to add to your project